xpnteam/xpnet/README.md

 the correct location.
 In the future, Linux and macOS builds of the that native shim would provide us with lin.xpl and mac.xpl as well.

-This is all straightforward but it's should be automatable as well, so a nice future enhancement is tooling or build outputs that build this tree for you in a cross-platform way, ready to copy into X-Plane.
+This is all straightforward, but it should be automatable as well, so a nice future enhancement is tooling or build outputs that build this tree for you in a cross-platform way, ready to copy into X-Plane.